tlong314/jquery.red-decoder/README.md

 `$("#messageCanvasId").redDecoder();`

-By passing a "canvases" property into the options for redDecoder, you can define the canvas elements in the same call:
+By passing a "canvases" property into the options for redDecoder, you can define the canvas elements in the same call that defines the glass:

 ```javascript
 $("#pageElementId").redDecoder({